Dealing with Depression

 - Disruptions in sleeping habits (e.g. insomnia, excessively sleeping)

-- Disruptions in eating habits or weight (e.g. decrease in appetite or significant weight gain)
+- Disruptions in eating habits or weight (e.g. decrease in appetite; significant weight gain)

 - Recurrent thoughts of suicide or death

 - Physical ailments nonresponsive to treatment (e.g. chronic pain, digestive problems)

 How do I know when I need professional help?

 - When you are starting to feel like a danger to yourself or others.

 - When you feel stuck or tired of suffering.